dragonfly-science/dragonfly-website/content/publications/richard_risk_2015.md

 additional years of data, the 2011–12 and 2012–13 fishing years.
 Risk was defined as the ratio of annual potential fatalities (an estimate of the number of birds killed in fisheries each year) to the Potential Biological Removal (PBR; a measure of the reproductive capacity of the populations).
-The estimation of the PBR included a calibration factor, &#961, to adjust the calculation of the maximum growth rate and total population size, and to ensure that the population goals are met in the presence of environmental stochasticity.
+The estimation of the PBR included a calibration factor, rho, to adjust the calculation of the maximum growth rate and total population size, and to ensure that the population goals are met in the presence of environmental stochasticity.
-The appropriate value for  (ranging between between 0.17 and 0.61) depends on the species type.
+The appropriate value for rho (ranging between between 0.17 and 0.61) depends on the species type.
 In addition, the PBR generally includes a recovery factor *f* that protects against errors in the demographic estimates used to calculate it.
 Here, the recovery factor *f* was set to 1, guided by the "National Plan of Action – 2013 to reduce the incidental catch of seabirds in New Zealand fisheries" (NPOA).
-The PBR with the calibration factor, and with a recovery factor of one, is referred to as PBR.
+The PBR with the calibration factor, and with a recovery factor of one, is referred to as PBR<sub>rho</sub>.
 The estimation of annual potential fatalities was based on data of seabird captures recorded by government fisheries observers and of fishing effort in trawl, bottom- and surface-longline, and set-net fisheries.
-A risk ratio larger than one indicates that the fishing-related fatalities in commercial fisheries exceed PBR, and the population will be at risk of not being able to remain above half its carrying capacity.
+A risk ratio larger than one indicates that the fishing-related fatalities in commercial fisheries exceed PBR<sub>rho</sub>, and the population will be at risk of not being able to remain above half its carrying capacity.

 In total, there were 16 200 (95% c.i.: 12 600–21 000) estimated annual potential seabird fatalities across